-- Remember to bring your registration pass – your school or college will help you register for this beforehand.
+- Bring your registration pass with you.
+Your school or college will help you register for this beforehand.
 You can download it onto your phone.
-But don’t worry if you do forget it on the day, you can manually register at the welcome desk.
+But don’t worry if you forget it on the day, you’ll be able to register at the welcome desk.

-- Attend a seminar – seminars offer a chance to hear impartial information about specific subject areas at university, or more generic topics such as how to choose a university, choosing a course, applying for student finance, or writing a personal statement.
+- Attend a seminar if you can.
+Here, you’ll be given information about topics like choosing a course, applying for student finance, or writing a personal statement.

 If you are at college or sixth form, speak to your teachers, tutors and careers team for further information.

-The team here at Edge Hill University are attending every UCAS and UK University Search fair in England, Wales and Northern Ireland, plus two in Scotland between March and September.
+You’ll see our Edge Hill University team at UCAS and UK University Search Fairs in England, Wales and Northern Ireland throughout 2024.

 We look forward to seeing you there.